 Writers’ Corner.
 All students can receive help with their writing by dropping in at Writers’ Corner in the Learning Commons of Voskuyl Library.
 The staff of peer tutors is trained by the English Department and will assist clients at any stage of the writing process.
 For the most recent information about the writing center, visit the Writers’ Corner website via the English department homepage.

 Library & Information Services.
 Roger John Voskuyl Library, named for Westmont’s third president, provides services and resources to support students, faculty, and staff.
 The library collection includes books, periodicals, electronic resources, music scores, DVDs, and sounds recordings.
 Librarians work closely with academic departments to ensure that the collection grows in focused ways to meet student and faculty needs.
 Materials not owned by the library may be borrowed through local consortial arrangements or through the library’s participation in an international interlibrary loan network.
 Guidance in the use of these resources is provided in subject and course-related research guides available on the library website and through library instruction.
 Research related instruction sessions, taught by Westmont librarians, are offered both in-class and in the library instruction lab.
 Librarians are also available for one-on-one research consultations at the Research Help Desk located in the Learning Commons.
 The Learning Commons is on the main level of the Voskuyl Library and, in addition to the Research Help Desk, is home to the IT Help Desk, the Writers’ Corner, 53 dual-boot computers at individual work stations, a variety of comfortable seating choices, walk stations, and technology enabled group study rooms.
 This 21st century space brings together library, technology and other campus services in an environment designed to foster collaborative and creative work, and social interaction.
 The Westmont College Archives collection is located on the lower level of the library and is comprised of items relating to its history, 1940 to present, and that of its predecessors, Western Bible College, 1939-1940, and the Bible Missionary Institute, 1937-1939.
 Voskuyl Library is also home to other Westmont departments providing student support services.
-The Office of Life Planning, Disability Services, and Internship Programs are located on the upper level.
+Career Development & Calling, Disability Services, and Internship Programs are located on the upper level.